Howard received his Bachelor of Industrial Design from Pratt Institute in 1962.

 Teaching children of all ages gave Howard a way in which to reconnect with childhood discovery.
 He says: I have learned greatly from children’s innocence, their unfiltered, talented, inquisitive young minds that so willingly entered into their own world of imagination with unabashed joy and exuberance.

-Howard continues his present direction of written and illustrated works - part of a book of illustrated poetry in progress.
+Howard continues his present direction of written and illustrated works - a book of illustrated poem and Kate's Dream, a story of a child's nightmare and its' resolution.

 e-mail Howard Berelson: firstname.lastname@example.org